TheOfficialFloW/gtasa_vita/README.md

 ### v1.4

 - Updated openal for better performance.
 Thanks to isage.
 - Fixed crash when selecting japanese/russian language.
-Thanks to adjutantt.
+Thanks to psykana.
 - Improved control scheme.
 Thanks to XirXes and darthbellic.

 ### v1.3